Mysticeti: Reaching the Limits of Latency with Uncertified DAGs: Introduction

 Several recent blockchains, such as Sui~\cite{sui,sui-lutris}, have adopted consensus protocols based on certified directed acyclic graphs (DAG) of blocks~\cite{narwhal,bullshark,shoal,dag-rider,dumbo-ng,dispersedledger,sailfish,bbca-ledger,fino}.
 By design, these consensus protocols scale well in terms of throughput, with a performance of 100k tx/s of raw transactions and are robust against faults and network asynchrony~\cite{consensus-dos,narwhal}.
 This, however, comes at a high latency of around $2$-$3$ seconds, which can hinder user experience and prevent low-latency applications.

-\textbf{\sysnamec: the power of uncertified DAGs} Certified DAGs~\cite{dag-rider,narwhal}, where each vertex is delivered through consistent broadcast~\cite{cachin2011introduction}, have high latency for three main reasons: (1) the certification process requires multiple round-trips to broadcast each block between validators, get signatures, and re-broadcast certificates.
+\para{\sysnamec: the power of uncertified DAGs} Certified DAGs~\cite{dag-rider,narwhal}, where each vertex is delivered through consistent broadcast~\cite{cachin2011introduction}, have high latency for three main reasons: (1) the certification process requires multiple round-trips to broadcast each block between validators, get signatures, and re-broadcast certificates.
 This leads to higher latency than traditional consensus protocols~\cite{jolteon,diem,pbft}; (2) blocks commit on a ``per-wave'' basis, which means that only once every two rounds (for Bullshark~\cite{bullshark}) there is a chance to commit.
 Hence, some blocks have to wait for the wave to finish increasing the latency of transactions proposed by the block.
 This phenomenon is similar to committing big batches of $2f+1$ blocks.
 Finally, (3) since all certified blocks need to be signed by a supermajority of validators, signature generation and verification consume a large amount of CPU on each validator, which grows with the number of validators~\cite{li2023performance,chalkias2024fastcrypto}.
 This burden is particularly heavy for a crash-recovered validator that typically needs to verify thousands of signatures when trying to catch up with the rest.
-Although at a first glance, certification seems to have the benefit that in adversarial cases nodes can advance the DAG without needing to synchronize the full-history, production experience of deploying Bullshark shows that this benefit is negated when needing to execute the committed transactions.
-As a result, the certification benefits only Byzantine Atomic Broadacst protocols but not if used for the common case of powering a State Machine Replication system (e.g., a blockchain).

-This comes in stark contrast to the early protocols for BFT consensus, such as PBFT~\cite{pbft}, which requires only 3 message delays to commit a proposal (instead of the $6$ in Bullshark) and facilitates the pipeline of proposals to commit one block every round~\cite{kotla04high}.
+These shortcomings come in stark contrast to the early protocols for BFT consensus, such as PBFT~\cite{pbft}, which require only 3 message delays to commit (instead of the $6$ in Bullshark) and facilitate the pipeline of proposals to commit one every round~\cite{kotla04high}.
 They, however, require a high number of authenticated messages to coordinate, which consumes a lot of resources and results in low throughput.
 Additionally, they are fragile to faults and implementation mistakes due to their complexity, especially the view-change sub-protocols.